The following is information, rules, and applications that

 WGP's spent on weapon:

-Application for changing of ownership
+Application for changing of

 SN of GC: